Amino acid sugar and primary constituent of mucopolysaccharides and hyaluronic acid. Acetyl glucosamine can be considered a skin-restoring ingredient.

-In terms of exfoliation, the research that does exist was done by Proctor & Gamble and Estee Lauder, and both companies sell skin-care products with acetyl glucosamine (Sources: Journal of Cosmetic Science, July-August 2009, pages 423–428; and Journal of the American Academy of Dermatology, February 2007, Supplement 2, page AB169).
+In terms of exfoliation, the research that does exist was performed by Proctor & Gamble and by Estee Lauder, and both companies sell skincare products with acetyl glucosamine.
+In terms of its antiwrinkle action, there is no research supporting this.

 Acetyl glucosamine also has research demonstrating that it can have skin-brightening benefits, particularly when combined with niacinamide.
 Most of the research concerning acetyl glucosamine’s effect on uneven skin tone is from Procter & Gamble, and their Olay brand uses acetyl glucosamine in many products.
 Still, the research is compelling and the protocols are sound.